hellpig/waffle-generator-and-optimal-solver/README.md

 ```
 I learn that, given my frequency cutoffs, 3-letter and 4-letter words have a more uniform distribution of letter frequencies (the chance of a random letter matching another random letter is less than 0.06), but 5-letter, 6-letter, and 7-letter words have certain letters be quite common.

-For 4×5, the following are most of the few good puzzles...
+Using my frequency cutoffs, for 4×5, the following are most of the few good puzzles...
 ```
 draw
 rare